 As mass production carries more challenges to optical chip design and packaging, how do we maintain constant stability and reliability of the products?

-Focusing on these issues, Raysees have developed relevant technologies on RFU, IMX and UPG, along with the corresponding patent portfolio strategy.
-Being a fabless company, Raysees maintain friendly collaboration with renown OEM factories.
-Our OEM management team consists of team members with more than 15 years experiences in mass production and OEM management.
+With a strong emphasis on the above-mentioned issues, Raysees have developed relevant technologies on RFU, IMX, and UPG alongside consistent patent portfolio strategy.
+As a fabless firm, Raysees maintain friendly collaboration with well-known OEM factories.
+Our OEM management team comprises employees with more than 15 years of experience in mass production and OEM management.

-Currently we have verified the mass production capability on hundreds of 6-inch wafers with our own VCSEL epitaxy, from which our light source products with optical power ranging from several mWatts to several Watts and wavelength at both 850nm and 940nm will be implemented into various application scenarios such as 3D structured light, proximity sensing, IR flood illumination and TOF.
+At present, we have proved our ability of mass production on hundreds of 6-inch wafers using our in-house VCSEL epitaxy technology.
+With optical power ranging from several milli Watts to several Watts and wavelength at both 850nm and 940nm, our light source products will be employed into various industry-leading lighting products and different application scenarios, such as 3D vision, face recognition, security surveillance, driving assistance, and many more.